 The flag was captured during the fighting by policeman John King, who climbed the Stockade flagpole and dragged it down.
 It was trampled underfoot, stabbed and torn before King retrieved it and hid it in his tunic.
 It was kept by his descendants for many years before being loaned and then gifted to the Ballarat Fine Arts Gallery.
-It was eventually restored and is now exhibited at the Eureka Centre in Ballarat.
+It was eventually restored and is now regarded as a national icon and exhibited at the Eureka Centre in Ballarat.

-An estimated 127 prisoners were rounded up and taken under guard to the Camp where they were abused by a group of drunken troopers until Commissioner Rede intervened.
+An estimated 127 prisoners were rounded up and taken under guard to be held at the Camp, where they were abused by a group of drunken troopers until Commissioner Rede intervened.
 The following day some dead diggers were taken from the remains of the stockade to be buried in a common grave and others were taken in procession to the local cemetery.
-The government forces remained in the Camp caring for the wounded, including Captain Wise, who died from infection of his wounds in the Camp hospital.
-The troopers were guarding the prisoners who were subsequently released except for thirteen who were charged with treason and sent for trial in Melbourne.
-They were joined by Henry Seekamp, Editor of the Ballarat Times, who was arrested the next day on a charge of sedition related to articles published about Eureka in his paper.
+The government forces remaining in the Camp cared for the wounded, including Captain Wise, who died from infection of his wounds in the Camp hospital.
+The prisoners were subsequently released except for thirteen who were charged with treason and sent for trial in Melbourne.
+They were joined by Henry Seekamp, Editor of the Ballarat Times, who was arrested the next day on a charge of sedition related to articles about Eureka published in his paper.
 He was later charged, found guilty and jailed but the paper continued publication under the editorship of Clara Seekamp (Henry's wife).

-In Ballarat in the days after the Stockade battle, troopers were still on the hunt for suspected insurgents sometimes firing indiscriminately on people and tents until, on Tuesday 5 December, Major General Robert Nickle and Colonel Edward Macarthur arrived at Ballarat with more troops, declared martial law and took control of the area.
+After the Stockade battle, troopers were still on the hunt for suspected insurgents, sometimes firing indiscriminately on people and tents until, on Tuesday 5 December, Major General Robert Nickle and Colonel Edward Macarthur arrived at Ballarat with more troops, declared martial law and took control of the area.